The Atacama Cosmology Telescope: A Measurement of the DR6 CMB Lensing Power Spectrum and its Implications for Structure Growth: Acknowledgements

 Computing was performed using the Princeton Research Computing resources at Princeton University, the Niagara supercomputer at the SciNet HPC Consortium and the Symmetry cluster at the Perimeter Institute.
 SciNet is funded by the CFI under the auspices of Compute Canada, the Government of Ontario, the Ontario Research Fund–Research Excellence, and the University of Toronto.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231 using NERSC award HEP-ERCAPmp107.

-BDS, FJQ, BB, IAC, GSF, NM, DH acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 851274).
-BDS further acknowledges support from an STFC Ernest Rutherford Fellowship.
-FJQ further acknowledges the support from a Cambridge Trust international scholarship.

-EC, BB, IH, HTJ acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 849169).

-JCH acknowledges support from NSF grant AST-2108536, NASA grants 21-ATP21-0129 and 22-ADAP22-0145, DOE grant DE-SC00233966, the Sloan Foundation, and the Simons Foundation.

-CS acknowledges support from the Agencia Nacional de Investigaci\'on y Desarrollo (ANID) through FONDECYT grant no.\ 11191125 and BASAL project FB210003.
+This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
+Work supported by the Fermi National Accelerator Laboratory, managed and operated by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy.
+The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for U.S. Government purposes.
+This document was prepared by ACT using the resources of the Fermi National Accelerator Laboratory (Fermilab), a U.S. Department of Energy, Office of Science, HEP User Facility.
+Fermilab is managed by Fermi Research Alliance, LLC (FRA), acting under Contract No. DE-AC02-07CH11359.